The Global WordNet Association provides three formats for which WordNets can be published and submitted to the ILI. These are as follows:

 holo_portion

-: A relation between two concepts where concept B is an amount/piece/portion of concept A.
+: B is an amount/piece/portion of

 holonym